Hidden Gems of Banyuwangi: Beyond the Tourist Trail

 - Crystal clear water perfect for snorkeling

-- Rocky formations ideal for photography
+- Rock formations ideal for photography

-- Limited accessibility maintains tranquility
+- Limited accessibility preserves tranquility

 - Local seafood restaurants